chunduri11/Session_10_RL_TD3/Readme.md

 But the policy netork does not estimate good actions, in a way it is giving similar values every time.
 Resulting in car taking circular turns in the same location.

 **I am using a CPU based pc with a ram size of 8GB and 4 cpu cores.**

+**I have everything integrted into the for the TD3, but for some reason the car is just taking circular paths.
+I need few more days to figure out the reason and resolve the issue**